trezzuri/erpnext-docs/docs/en/setting-up/email/email-inbox.md

 ![Email Domain](/files/email-domain.png)

 Know more about Email Domains [here](/docs/en/setting-up/email/email-domain).
-Once you have configured an Email Domain for your Email Service, it will be used for creating Email Accounts for all the Users in your ERPNext account.
+Once you have configured an Email Domain for your Email Service, it will be used for creating Email Accounts for all the Users in your SOMA account.

 ## 3. Email Account

 Create an Email Account based on the Email ID of the User.
-For each User whose email account is to be integrated with ERPNext, an Email Account master should be created for it.
+For each User whose email account is to be integrated with SOMA, an Email Account master should be created for it.

 If you are creating an Email Account for your colleague who's Email Password is unknown to you, then check field "Awaiting Password".
-As per this setting, a User (for whom Email Account is created) will get a prompt to enter email password when accessing his/her ERPNext Account.
+As per this setting, a User (for whom Email Account is created) will get a prompt to enter email password when accessing his/her SOMA Account.

 ![Email Password](/files/email-password.png)